syntruth/tsuri/README.md

 **postOrderEach**(iterator) => null
 This traverses the tree, starting with the node this was called on, in post-ordered, order.
-That is, leafs at the end of each branch is iterator first, with this node, or root, being the last node iterated.
+That is, leafs at the end of each branch is iterated first, with this node, or root, being the last node iterated.

     tree.postOrderEach(function(node) { console.info(node.data.name); })